6 Ways To Get From Zagreb to Zadar (& Zadar To Zagreb)

-If you are traveling in summer, we recommend that you book your ticket ahead of time, as this is a very popular and busy route.
-You can check out the timetable and buy tickets for Zagreb Main Bus Station and Zadar Main Bus Station from their respective websites.
+If you are traveling in the summer, we recommend booking your ticket ahead of time, as this is a very popular and busy route.
+You can check the timetable and buy tickets for Zagreb Main Bus Station and Zadar Main Bus Station or online.